 This chapter describes the implementation of the Java Virtual Machine (JVM) and the main features of the Java HotSpot technology:

-In Oracle Java Runtime Environment (JRE) 8 and earlier, different implementations of the JVM, (the client VM, server VM, and minimal VM), were supported for configurations commonly used as clients, servers, and for embedded systems.
-As most systems can now take advantage of the server VM, the Oracle Java Runtime Environment (JRE) 9 provides only that VM implementation.
+In Oracle Java Runtime Environment (JRE) 8 and earlier, different implementations of the JVM, (the client VM, server VM, and minimal VM) were supported for configurations commonly used as clients, as servers, and for embedded systems.
+Because most systems can now take advantage of the server VM, the Oracle Java Runtime Environment (JRE) 9 provides only that VM implementation.